ScreamingTaco/Isaac-as-in-Newton-Support-Page/README.md

 Isaac (as in Newton) is a physics-based puzzle game that centers around manipulating gravity to reach a goal.
 Isaac features a minimalistic art style (in case you didn't know, "minimalistic art style" is developer-ese for "I couldn't afford an artist").

 Isaac is available on Android and iOS.
-It looks a lot better on phones than tablets.

 Google Play: https://play.google.com/store/apps/details?id=com.icloud.fwcarlitos.newton